jamesarosen/astro-broken-middleware-demo/README.md

 At this point, the demo app is working.

-This repo then breaks the Netlify build by doing the following
+This repo then breaks the Netlify build by adding an `import.meta.env` reference in the middleware.
+Astro compiles this to `process.env`, but that doesn't exist in Netlify's edge middleware builder.

-1. add a new `src/lib/a-shared-library.ts`.
-This file contains only pure web runtime code.
-It has nothing to do with Astro or HTML.
-It exports a single function, `setFooToBar`, that operates on a `Headers`.
-1. import `setFooToBar` in both `src/middleware.ts` and `src/components/Card.astro`.
-This causes the Astro component runtime to get compiled into the middleware, breaking the build.